-The fifteen recommended areas fall into distinct regions of the Gulf of Mexico (Table1).
-The West Florida Shelf has the deepest known hermatypic coral in U.S. waters.
+The 15 recommended areas fall into three distinct regions of the Gulf: eastern, central and western (Table 1).

+Eastern Gulf: The West Florida Shelf has the deepest known hermatypic (reef-building coral with zooxanthellae (symbiotic algae)) coral in U.S. waters.
 There are distinct habitat differences between northern and southern Pulley Ridge.
-Specifically, areas in the northern section of the Pulley Ridge HAPC were characterized as sand, pavement, or low relief outcrops, with the pavement and low relief outcrops containing several species of sessile and encrusting invertebrates and algae (GMFMC 2010).
-However, recent work by Reed et al. (2014) has provided new information that warrants re-examination of the existing boundaries of the Pulley Ridge HAPC and perhaps a new area to the south of the Pulley Ridge HAPC.
-The west Florida Shelf is a carbonate platform that is a mixture of siliciclastic and carbonate sediments.
-Off the coast of Louisiana, Mississippi, and Alabama, a series of features of low to high relief (2 m to more than 20 m) have either clusters of features, or linear ridges (Rezak et al. 1989; Schroeder et al. 1989).
-The northwestern Gulf is very broad and predominantly comprised of soft sand and clay.
-Salt diapirs dominate the hard substrate north of Matagorda Bay, Texas (e.g. the Flower Garden Banks National Marine Sanctuary), and drowned barrier reefs provide the hard substrate south of Matagorda Bay for south Texas Banks (Southern Bank and Harte Bank) (Rezak et al. 1990; Roberts 2011).
+Specifically, areas in the northern section of the Pulley Ridge HAPC were characterized as sand, pavement (carbonate substrate created by microbes), or low relief outcrops, with the pavement and low relief outcrops containing several species of sessile and encrusting invertebrates and algae (GMFMC 2010).
+However, recent work by Reed et al. (2014) has provided new information that warrants re-examination of the existing boundaries of the Pulley Ridge HAPC and perhaps should include a new area to the south of the Pulley Ridge HAPC.
+Corals have been found outside the existing boundaries of the Pulley Ridge HAPC that has regulations, but within the overarching Pulley Ridge HAPC.
+Many of these corals are plate corals that are zooxanthellate (containing symbiotic algae) and thus require light.
+In deeper areas, black corals and other types of stony corals have been observed.
+Pulley Ridge has the most species that have been observed for any of the proposed HAPCs.
+Moving north up the west Florida Shelf, is primarily hard bottom that consists of relic shorelines with low to moderate relief (2-8 m) limestone ledges (Smith 1976; Hine et al. 2008).
+Up to 14 coral species have been identified in the Long Mound, North Reed, and Many Mounds areas.